Meet the Amazing Mom NBA MVP Kevin Durant Was Talking About

-She’s been called his secret weapon, his biggest fan -- and his hero.
+She's his secret weapon, his biggest fan -- and his hero.

 NBA Star Kevin Durant told everyone just how much his mom means to him -- just days before Mother's Day -- by thanking her in a tear-jerking speech as he accepted the award for the NBA's Most Valuable Player.